Automated Privacy Information Annotation in Large Language Model Interactions: Automated Privacy Annotation Pipeline for Dialogue Datasets

 \subsection{Pipeline Design}

-\textbf{Privacy Leakage or Not Classification.} We explicitly address the scenario where user interacts with identifier exposure and prompt GPT-4 to assess whether the user has disclosed any new privacy information during the interaction.
+\textbf{Privacy Leakage or Not Classification.} We explicitly address the scenario where the user interacts with identifier exposure, and prompt GPT-4o to assess whether the user has disclosed any new privacy information during the interaction.
 We further clarify that privacy information must be linked to the user or individuals associated with them, and it encompasses various aspects such as opinions, preferences, and personal details.
-To ensure more reliable inferences, we not only ask GPT-4 to generate a simple yes or no judgment, but also request it to explain the reasoning behind its decision.
-Additionally, we provide a set of manually annotated samples as reference to guide the model.
+To ensure more reliable inferences, we not only ask GPT-4o to generate a simple yes or no judgment, but also request it to explain the reasoning before its decision.
+Additionally, we provide a set of manually annotated samples as a reference to guide the model.

-\textbf{Extensive Privacy Categories Extraction.} We perform basic extraction for each sample labeled as leaking privacy.
-We prompt GPT-4 to directly identify privacy phrases and the corresponding categories.
-We also provide an example to guide GPT-4.
+\textbf{Extensive Privacy Categories Extraction.} We first prompt GPT-4o to directly identify privacy phrases and the corresponding categories for each sample labeled as leaking privacy.
+We also provide an example to guide GPT-4o.
 These results are then merged to create an extensive set of privacy categories.
 However, since extraction for each sample is independent, some categories may be expressed differently but hold the same meaning.
 For example, we may encounter both ``hobby'' and ``interests and hobbies,'' which should be treated as equivalent.
-To address this, we use GPT-4 to identify such duplicates and assist in the merging process.
+To address this, we use GPT-4o to identify such duplicates and assist in the merging process.

-Specifically, as shown in Figure \ref{fig:framework}, {we partition the shuffled privacy categories into smaller, more manageable blocks, and deduplicate categories within each block independently.
-The deduplicated results from all blocks are then merged.} This process is repeated iteratively until no further deduplication occurs, meaning the number of categories remains unchanged before and after the deduplication step.
-To reduce randomness, we run the algorithm twice and perform a final deduplication by prompting GPT-4 to deduplicate across all categories at once.
-In practice, we find that using only one-tenth of the data for category extraction yields results that are nearly saturated in terms of diversity.
+Specifically, as shown in Figure \ref{fig:framework}, we partition the shuffled privacy categories into smaller, more manageable blocks and deduplicate categories within each block independently.
+The deduplicated results from all blocks are then merged.
+This process is repeated iteratively until no further deduplication occurs, meaning the number of categories remains unchanged before and after the deduplication step.
+To reduce randomness, we run the algorithm twice and perform a final deduplication by prompting GPT-4o to deduplicate across all categories at once.
+In practice, given a seen or even unseen dialogue dataset, performing fine-grained analysis on each sample and then merging ensures comprehensive category coverage at the dataset level and highlights the pipeline’s adaptability and generalizability across diverse dialogue domains.
+We also find that using only one-tenth of the data for category extraction yields results that are nearly saturated in terms of diversity.